aichung/cnichallenge_stub/README.rst

 -------------------------------------
 The results from your model should be output into a text file in the following format:

-	Classification labels should be 0 = Controls, 1 = Patient;
+- Classification labels should be 0 = Controls, 1 = Patient;
-	Prediction probability or score for each subject is required; The output file should contain comma-separated values and named "classification.csv";
+- Prediction probability or score for each subject is required;
+- The output file should contain comma-separated values and named "classification.csv";
-	Each row must contain the subject ID, the classification label, and the prediction probability (one 			row per subject)
+- Each row must contain the subject ID, the classification label, and the prediction probability (one row per subject):

 .. code:: bash
 	eg.
 		sub-066,1,0.7269782399142388